epccs/RPUpi/Hardware/README.md

             Run Manager at 5V to match trancever's.
             Remove 3V3 regulator, which is no longer needed.
             Change Q1..Q3 to use K1N.

-        ^3  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
-            WIP:
-            Todo:
-            *during review the Design may change without changing the revision.
-            I2C added 182 Ohm between shield pins and bus manager RS-422 Buffer has Power (power U3 with +3V3) Swaped U3E and U3F with U1E and U1F.
-            Through hole LED so it can be moved outside the enclosure.
 ```

 Debugging and fixing problems i.e. [Schooling](./Schooling/)